 Another key point is that the savings achieved with Azure Storage Reserved Capacity are not a percentage of your total costs, but ONLY the storage portion.
 Reserved capacity does not apply to operations, and all operations will continue to be billed at PAYGO rates.

 This may seem like a minor point, but at HubStor we have seen customers who are manipulating many billions of objects get surprised when they realize that they will achieve less savings than anticipated with reserved capacity.
 It’s not that they aren’t still saving with reserved capacity, it’s just that the actual storage costs on which they save are only one part of the total costs incurred on their Azure Blob Storage account.

 While Azure Storage Reserved Capacity can offer incredible savings for many companies, there are some catches.
 You should carefully consider the requirements before committing to purchasing reserved capacity.

-With HubStor, you can solve your backup and archiving challenges on the same unified data platform, including backup of SaaS, PaaS, VMs, and shared storage, and archiving with immutable retention and legal discovery for messaging, voice, health records, and other compliance data.
+With HubStor, you can solve your backup and archiving challenges on the same unified data platform, including backup of SaaS, PaaS, Virtual Machines, and shared storage, and archiving with immutable retention and legal discovery for messaging, voice, health records, and other compliance data.